TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

   )
 ))

-And one can easily see that we make a bunch of unneccesary recomputations, and thus a lot of unneccesary additions.
+And one can easily see that we make a bunch of unnecessary recomputation, and thus a lot of unnecessary additions.
 On the other hand, using our `zipWith` method, only computes things once, and hence makes only as many additions as required.
 #exercise[
   Try to trace the computation of `fib !!
 5` and make a tree.
 ]